 Reinforce Your Message

-Third party reviews can be a great tool to reinforce your message.
+Third-party reviews can be a great tool to reinforce your message.
 Feeding independent guest reviews from sites like TripAdvisor, Yelp, Google may have a very good impact on how potential customers see your hotel.
-Just be careful – don’t feed just the positive reviews, having only 5-star reviews on your site raise red flag almost immediately.
+Just be careful – don’t feed just the positive reviews, having only 5-star reviews on your site raise a red flag almost immediately.

 After all, no hotel is perfect, and sometimes some guests are just not good as well and they may leave a pesky review – have those as well.
 That will really give your customers a feeling that you are open and honest and if you allowed a bad review to appear on your site then you might as well be very truthful with all those fantastic photos and videos.